bennettsf/immer-state-management/README.md

 - Updating an item compares the input ID with the item ID to make sure it exists before editing its state.

-- Deleting an item compares the ID to make sure it exists, then removes the item object from the shoppingList state.
+- Deleting an item compares the ID from the div key to make sure it exists in the shoppingList array.
+If that clears, it removes the item object from the shoppingList draft and updates the state.